 - Changing your existing, older steam boiler to FHW in our view is questionable.
 You are trading off operational efficiency against upgrade costs.

 - Steam Boilers typically and Weil-McLain Steamers (our expertise) in particular have several advantages over their sister Hot Water Boilers.
 The front and rear sections are notably heavier and bulkier, containing more cast iron and water that can contribute to durability and theoretically capacity.
-They’re tougher.
-Can’t speak for other manufacturers.
-Check their Specifications for both types.
+Can’t speak for other manufacturers, but the Weils are heavier and tougher.
+Check their Specifications.
 Also if you are using a DHW Coil (immersion coil in the boiler to generate your domestic hot water), steam boiler coil(s) have nominally higher capacities and larger (Weil-McLain) boilers sometimes have two coils, or provisions for them for greater DHW capacity delivery.
 Check.

 - De-plumb all iron and other piping right to the boiler.
 It must be “bare” as we say.